In the last 5 years, startup activity has gained immense velocity.

 In 18 months they ended up with 8.5 million users when they sold the company to Microsoft (which was the fastest any company had grown in history, at that time).

-Now you might be thinking that these two are old companies by internet standards and that the growth marketing tactics they used won’t be as effective as they used to be.
+Now you might be thinking that these two are old companies by internet standards and that the growth hacking tactics they used won’t be as effective as they used to be.
 You’re right, you won’t get first mover’s advantage by employing the same methods they used.

 1. Tell an enchanting video story about your product/brand